KxSystems/docs/docs/ml/toolkit/optimize.md

 ## `.ml.optimize.BFGS`

-_Optimize an objective function based on a provided intial guess using the BFGS algorithm_
+_Optimize an objective function based on a provided initial guess using the BFGS algorithm_

 ```syntax